Pak Thae-song: Biography

 Pak Thae-song was born on 14 September 1955.

 After serving as a member of the Central Committee of the Workers' Party of Korea, he became a candidate member of the party's politburo.
 In August 2012, he became vice chairman of the Central Committee of the Workers' Party of Korea.
 In May 2014, he became the responsible secretary of the party committee in South Pyongan Province.
 In May 2016, after serving as a member of the Central Committee of the Workers' Party of Korea, he became a candidate member of the Party's Politburo.

 Pak became the Chairman of the Supreme People's Assembly in April 2019.
 He became a member of the Party Politburo and a secretary of the Party Secretariat in January 2021.
 In January 2023, it was confirmed that he resigned as the chairman of the Supreme People's Assembly.
 He became the Chairman of the National Emergency Space Science and Technology Committee in March 2023.

 On 29 December 2024, Pak was appointed Premier of North Korea at the conclusion of the annual year-end general meeting of the Central Committee of the Workers' Party of Korea thereby succeeding Kim Tok-hun.
+On 22 March 2026, he was re-elected as premier and vice president of the State Affairs Commission.

+In July 2026, Pak visited China to mark the 65th anniversary of the Treaty on Friendship, Cooperation and Mutual Assistance between China and North Korea.
+During the visit, he met with Chinese leader Xi Jinping.